 Under the HEERA, the Speaker of the Assembly and the Senate Rules Committee are each authorized to appoint a representative to attend negotiation sessions of the CSU.
-The SEERA, however, contains no similar provisions for such communication links between the Governor's negotiathe budget, we recommend that:
+The SEERA, however, contains no similar provisions for such communication links between the Governor's negotiators and the Legislature.